lyhkevin/Graph-V-Net/README.md

 </p>

 - ### Date Preprocessing
   (1) Unzip all the data, and create a conda environment for preprocessing.
+For linux:
   ```bash
   conda create --name openslide python=3.8
   conda activate openslide